 Getting magnesium, calcium and iron from leafy green vegetables

 Leafy green vegetables are a massive one-stop shop for menopause-friendly nutrients.
 By leafy greens, I’m thinking of things like spinach, rocket, watercress, and cabbage.

 At a push, though not very leafy, broccoli is brilliant too.
 The reason for that is it’s a fabulous source of magnesium, which is my all-around favorite mineral.

-Magnesium calms the nervous system which makes you more resilient, regulates the body’s response to stress so that you’re better equipped to deal with the challenges of daily life.
+Magnesium calms the nervous system which makes you more resilient, regulates the body’s response to stress so that you’re better equipped to deal with the challenges of daily life, which can lead to brain fog, for example.

 It manages and supports the adrenals and also helps with tired aching muscles and that twitchy eyelid which is a classic sign of magnesium deficiency.
 You need magnesium for the absorption of calcium, which we need for strong bones.